An Introduction to User Experience Research

 - Exploration: design reviews, persona creation, card sorting, prototyping and feedback

-- Testing: user testing, benchmark testing, accessibility evaluation
+- Testing: user testing, benchmark testing, accessibility evaluation, A/B testing

-- Listening: surveys, analytics evaluations, retrospectives, focus groups
+- Listening: surveys, analytics evaluations, heatmaps, retrospectives, focus groups

 It is important to emphasize two key metrics in UX research: qualitative and quantitative testing; It’s both important to understand the ‘why’ (qualitative) and the ‘how many’ (quantitative) throughout your testing to get a true understanding of your target audience.
 In addition, it’s vital to both understand attitudinal (what people say) and behavioral (what people do) perspectives, as well as the context in which it’s used.